 Here are just some of my favourites (writes Geoff).

 The cauliflower, below, was football sized and too large to show its halves side by side.
-One half went the same day as cut, eaten as cauliflower cheese – a strong brassica taste with a milder cheddar-type cheese sauce, in this case Mull (but Anster is good for this), sprinkled with grated parmesan, and then paprika to give it spice and colour.
+One half went the same day as it was cut, eaten as cauliflower cheese – a strong brassica taste with a milder cheddar-type cheese sauce, in this case Mull (but Anster is also good for this), sprinkled with grated parmesan, and then paprika to give it spice and colour.

 The other half was cut into small pieces and pickled with wine vinegar, onion seed and peppercorns, to be eaten over the winter.
 It is now waiting in a jar.